 It seems we're perpetutally trying to answer this question: Is chivalry truly dead?
 And if not, should it be?

 In Jenna Birch's recent article "10 Chivalrous Acts That Make Women Melt," she discusses the long-lost art of chivalry.
 Basic acts, such as holding doors for women, have become all-too rare, according to Birch.
 She encourages men to consider being a bit more chivalrous, not because it's necessary or because women are unable to do things for themselves, but because it's sweet when men go out of their way for us.
 It makes us feel special.
 Plain and simple.
-10 Chivalrous Acts That Make Women Melt
+10 Chivalrous Acts That Define True Gentlemen (And Make Us Melt)

 In response, one male reader wrote this: "So, women want to be treated just like men—except when they don't."
 He questioned the legitimacy of her request, and concluded that women shouldn't expect to have it both ways.
 Today, women want to be treated the same as men in many respects; equal pay, equal opportunities, equal rights.
 So they can't desire equality and romance.
 In other words, they can't demand their independence, yet still expect men to pull out chairs and open doors for them.
 In the age of feminist thinking, women can only choose one avenue or the other.